 These days, our roles as teachers go far beyond just teaching content standards.
 In teaching 5th grade this year, I learned that many students desperately need learning strategies like goal-setting, note-taking, and even basic organization.
 Unfortunately, most school districts don’t provide a lot of resources or training for teaching those things.
 And if you’re like me, your free time to find your own lessons is pretty scarce.

 Another huge “a-ha” for me this year was just how impactful having (or lacking) those learning strategies can be for students’ success in the classroom.
 Unorganized binders and backpacks can lead to lost materials and missing assignments.
 Poor time management can cause students to fall behind and foster feelings of stress and anxiety.
-Social and Emotional Learning may not be in the curriculum, but it’s something that is essential for future student success.
+Social and Emotional Learning in schools may not be in the curriculum, but it’s something that is essential for future student success.

 Social Emotional Learning: Lifelong Learning Strategies